 The National Congress of American Indians voted in three AIGC alumni to their leadership team.

-AIGC Alumni, Aaron Payment
+AIGC Alumnus, Aaron Payment

-AIGC Alumni, Fawn Sharp
+AIGC Alumna, Fawn Sharp

 Clinton Lageson with Angelique Albert